 Believe it or not, the Ministry of Supply Responsive Tee is made with coffee-infused recycled polyester yarn to absorb odor.
 The shirt is meant to be ‘responsive’ to your body’s movements and dry twice as fast as cotton.

 The fabric feels super soft to the touch and is just as lightweight as some of my other undershirts.
 It certainly has a premium feel and a slight shine under certain lighting.
 I tested it and there’s no need to worry about bacon collar or shrinkage after washing either.

-The recycled polyester is made to pull excess heat and moisture, transferring it away from your body to keep you dry when those workouts are getting intense or if you just tend to sweat a lot.
+The recycled polyester is made to pull excess heat and moisture, transferring it away from your body to keep you dry when those workouts and exercises are getting intense or if you just tend to sweat a lot.

 The shirt also has considerable stretch while still retaining its shape.
 And so you don’t have to worry about the Responsive Tee getting warped in a wonky wash cycle.
 I’ve had this happen to some of my other shirts before and the shirt is never quite the same afterwards.